AdobeDocs/campaign-web.en/help/v8/audience/create-audience.md

 # Create audiences {#create-audiences}

 >[!CONTEXTUALHELP]
->id="acw_homepage_welcome_rn3"
->title="Audience composition"
->abstract="Create new audiences into a visual workflow canvas.
-Beyond starting from scratch to create a simple audience, you can also leverage workflow activities to refine your audience.
-Combine multiple audiences into a single one, enrich your audience with external attributes, or divide a it into multiple audiences based on rules of your choice."
->additional-url="https://experienceleague.adobe.com/docs/campaign-web/v8/release-notes/release-notes.html" text="See release notes"

->[!CONTEXTUALHELP]
 >id="acw_audiences_list"
 >title="Audiences"
 >abstract="From this screen, you can access the list of all audiences that can be targeted in workflows or standalone deliveries.
 Click **Create** to create a new audience into a visual canvas.<br/><br/>Beyond starting from scratch to create a simple audience, you can also leverage workflow activities to refine your audience.
 For instance, you can combine multiple audiences into a single one, enrich your audience with external attributes, or divide a it into multiple audiences based on rules of your choice."